yanwanzhang/ACC-102-individual_assignment/README.md

 ### Step 2: Data cleaning
 - Converted key variables into numeric format using safe conversion
-- Handled missing and invalid values
+- No missing values were found in the dataset.
 - Excluded rows where `Net_Revenue_USD` was zero before calculating ratios
 - Used a cleaned dataset for the main analysis